bigmoumou/bokeh_tutorial/django-bokeh/graph2django/mysite/README.md

 # How to embed bokeh plot in Django: Quick Start
+This short tutorial is meant for people who want to embed Bokeh plot in Django.
+It does not include comparison with others tools.

 ## It's just two steps :
 - Step1. 畫出 bokeh 的圖 (figure)